 In this well-written, fantastic action and adventure novel, Dean Seaborne grows up on a pirate ship as their best spy and con-artist.
 But when he messes up the latest mission, he must pass himself off as the long-lost prince of the mysterious island of Zenhala.
 Once there, he must find and steal the treasure for the pirates.
 But strangely, Dean really might be the long-lost prince and he’s not sure he wants to rob the island anymore.

-This is a captivating, action packed story about a former teenage North Korean spy and assassin, Jocelyn.
-Now she’s in the U.S. and is working with her parents previous spy agency.
+This is a captivating, action-packed adventure about a former teenage North Korean spy and assassin, Jocelyn.
+Now she’s in the U.S. and is working with her parents’ previous spy agency.
 She’s supposed to feed North Korea intel but she’s giving them garbage because she’s loyal to the U.S. Life is complicated.
 No one trusts her.
 And there’s still the problem of her missing father.
-Cliff-hanger alert!
+Cliff-hanger alert and some language.

 Mischievous George is kidnapped from home and forced to attend a school for crooks — where the teachers are criminal and also not very familiar with words and pronunciation (this will make you laugh!)
 George goes along with his new program and classes but he feels awful when he’s bored to steal a child’s teddy bear.
 He realizes that maybe he is not cut out for a life of crime.
 The problem is how to escape?
 Because if kids who don’t make it at the school disappear.
 For good.
 Excellent!